tangollama/cis411_lab0/labreports/LAB_[tw1255].md

 # Step 1: Fork this repository
 - https://github.com/tw1255/cis411_lab0.git
-- The accompanying diagram of what my fork precisely and conceptually represents

 # Step 2: Clone your forked repository from the command line
-- My GraphQL response from adding myself as an account on the test project
 ```
 {
   "data": {